Xi Frame on Nutanix AHV¶

 Frame is an infrastructure-agnostic desktop-as-a-service platform built for cloud deployment.
 With minimal setup, you can now use Frame to host your apps, desktops, and user data on your own private cloud using Nutanix AHV infrastructure.

-Install the Xi Frame Agent onto your existing image to create a gold master image.
+- Install the Xi Frame Guest Agent onto your existing image to create a gold master image.

 Xi Frame can be connected to a Prism Central deployment that manages multiple AHV clusters.
 There must be one Cloud Connector Appliance per Nutanix Frame datacenter.